pug lying on pet bed

 Just like everything else in dog training, patience is going to be your best friend.

-#2 – Ensure Crate Is a Safe Space
+#2 – Ensure Crate Is a Safe and Comfortable Space

 Next is safety.
 Your dog needs to see the crate as a place of safety.